lanl-aea/waves/docs/tutorial_mesh_convergence.rst

       :lineno-match:
       :start-after: marker-4
       :end-before: marker-5
-      :emphasize-lines: 3, 9, 12, 17
+      :emphasize-lines: 3-4, 13

 The highlighted lines above demonstrate the usage of ``--input-file`` and ``--output--file`` command-line arguments for the ``rectangle_mesh.py`` file.
 In previous tutorials, we have accepted the default values for input and output files.
-In this case, however, we must specify that a common input file is used, as we want to reuse the target from the Partition workflow as a source.
-If we would have accepted the default input file name, the ``rectangle_mesh.py`` script would try to open a ``rectangle_partition.cae`` file in every parameter study build directory.
-The script would fail to do so, because ``rectangle_partition.cae`` resides a directory upward in the main build directory.
+In this case, however, we must specify that a common input file is used, as we want to reuse the target from the ``Partition`` task as a source.
+If we would have accepted the default input file name, the ``rectangle_mesh.py`` script would try to open a ``rectangle_partition.cae`` file in every parameter set build directory.
+The script would fail to do so, because ``rectangle_partition.cae`` resides a directory above in the main build directory.
 We avoid this issue by providing the absolute path to ``rectangle_partition.cae`` as the ``--input-file``.

 The ``--output-file`` command-line argument is specified in this case only for demonstration (the default value would actually work just fine).
-It is important to note that the ``--output-file`` name is **not** given as ``set_name / journal_file``.
-This is because the :meth:`waves.scons_extensions.abaqus_journal` builder's action first changes the build directory to the parent directory of the first specified target, then the journal file is executed.
-This behavior is explained further in the :meth:`waves.scons_extensions.abaqus_journal` API.

 The highlighted line containing ``partition_cae_object`` demonstrates the usage of an ``SCons`` file object as a source.
 Rather than pointing to the ``rectangle_partition.cae`` file via absolute path, we can let ``SCons`` find the file